-Increasingly, it’s family and friends — not strangers — behind financial fraud and identity theft
+Financial fraud more fraught when perpetrator is known

 Freeze your credit, which restricts access to your credit file.
 It’s free, easy and will essentially halt someone from opening any new credit in your name.

-While you are at it, freeze your children’s credit, too, and urge elderly loved ones to do the same.
+While you are at it, freeze your children’s credit too and urge elderly loved ones to do the same.
 Experts say children and the elderly are often targeted because they’re vulnerable and the activity goes undetected.
 It’s not just family but friends and acquaintances who take advantage of access to personal information.

 Store personal information and documents such as Social Security cards, passports and birth certificates in a safe place.
 Shred sensitive documents and keep information on electronic devices protected.
 Monitor your credit reports regularly for any unusual activity.